Gigabyte Z370 Aorus Gaming 7 ‘Coffee Lake’ Motherboard Review

 I haven't had enough USB ports since my Haswell build...
 (Currently using a GA-270X Gaming 7 Board and 7700K)

-We really need to ditch the notion that USB 2.0 ports don't matter, since most people are using at least two devices.
+We really need to ditch the notion that USB 2.0 should be removed from the I/O panel, since most people are using at least two such devices.
 Anyone who says "but USB 3.0 supports those devices too" is probably missing the point on resource allocation: USB 2.0 doesn't even require HSIO.